Flames add depth at all positions with talented recruiting class

 McDermott joined the Flames in 1998 after serving three years as head baseball coach at Viterbo College in LaCrosse, Wis.
 During his stint with the V-Hawks, the squad set a single-season record for wins with 32 victories in 1997, and then made their first-ever appearance in the NAIA Regional Tournament in 1998.
 At Viterbo McDermott's teams set several school records, including runs scored, home runs, walks, hits, RBI, and doubles.
 In 1997 he led Viterbo to 32 victories, which is the best single-season win total in the program's history.
 Prior to his position at Viterbo College, McDermott served as an assistant coach/recruiting coordinator at Princeton University for two seasons.

 Additionally, he was the head baseball coach at J. Frank White Academy and a graduate assistant coach at Lincoln Memorial University, both located in Harrogate, Tenn.
 McDermott began his collegiate playing career as a second baseman at Indian Hills Community College in Centerville, Iowa before transferring to Lincoln Memorial University, where he played shortstop for two seasons.
-McDermott, a 1993 graduate of Lincoln Memorial, and his wife, Lois, have three sons: Jack, Joe and Thomas.
+McDermott, a 1993 graduate of Lincoln Memorial, and his wife, Lois, have four sons: Jack, Joe, Thomas and Finn.

 E-Mail Coach McDermott at email@example.com.